oneapi-src/oneMKL/CONTRIBUTING.md

 * Ensure that [unit tests](CONTRIBUTING.md#unit-tests) pass.
 Include logs from tests as attachments to the pull request.

+* Ensure that corresponding [maintainer GitHub team](#onemkl-interfaces-maintainers) is assigned to the PR review.

 ## Library Functionality Guidelines

 oneMKL focuses on the following criteria: